Before going through documentation chapters, thanks for purchasing PrivateContent Files Manager add-on and trusting LCweb!

 If it's too low for your needs, you can try asking the hoster for an increase.

-Starting from v1.3 there are few global options added among PrivateContent settings ("main options" tab).
+There are few global options added among PrivateContent settings ("main options" tab).

 By default a blank page with the message is displayed.
 However you can target a specific site page to move users to.
 In this case, please check carefully the red legend aside of the field to avoid troubles.